The Tilting Theory of Contraction Algebras: Visualising the Derived Equivalence Class

 \section{Visualising the Derived Equivalence Class}

-In this final section, we first show show the hyperplane arrangement $\cH_M$ from Setup \ref{compsetup} can be constructed from the two-term tilting theory of a contraction algebra.
+In this final section, we first show that the hyperplane arrangement $\cH_M$ from Setup \ref{compsetup} can be constructed from the two-term tilting theory of a contraction algebra.
 Then we combine the main results of this paper with the author's previous work \cite{rigidequiv} to obtain a full picture of the derived equivalence class of a contraction algebra.

-Throughout the paper, we have used $\cH_M$ to obtain results about the contraction algebras.
-We now show that, if we know that a given algebra is a contraction algebra of some complete local isolated cDV singularity, then the associated hyperplane arrangement can be constructed just from its derived category.
+To construct the hyperplane arrangement from a contraction algebra, we use \emph{g-vectors} as studied in \cite{dij}.
 Recall that if $A$ is a finite dimensional $k$-algebra with indecomposable projective modules $P_1, \dots, P_n$, then the $g$-vector of a complex